rothsandro/eleventy-notes/Templating/Queries.md

     - ["title", "desc"]
 ```

-### Tree
+## Tree

-The `tree` property allows you to transform the data collection into a tree structure.
-The tree is created by a path property that is split on a separator.
+The `tree` property transforms the data collection into a tree structure based on a path property:

 ```yml
 myQuery: